benroberts999/ampsci/README.md

     * Available online: [ampsci.dev/](https://ampsci.dev/)
     * This should only be required if you plan to edit the code or add new modules

+**Quick start**:
+ * See which ampsci input options are available: `./ampsci -a`
+   * See available input options for each input block by following with its name
+   * e.g., `./ampsci -a HartreeFock`
+ * Check which Modules are aviable: `./ampsci -m`
+   * See available input options for each module by following with its name
+   * e.g., `./ampsci -m MatrixElements`
+ * Check which operators are aviable: `./ampsci -o`
+   * See available input options for each operator by following with its name
+   * e.g., `./ampsci -o hfs`

+Looking for atomic ionisation form-factors for dark-matter-electron scattering?
+ * See `Kionisation` module (`./ampsci -m Kionisation`)

 --------------------------------------------------------------------------------

 [tests-badge]: https://github.com/benroberts999/ampsci/actions/workflows/tests.yml/badge.svg